 About Us

-We provide professional training to prepare drivers for CDL experiences in the trucking industry.
+We provide professional training to prepare drivers for CDL experience in the trucking industry.
 We have:

-• Over 20 years of experience in the trucking business.
+• Over 20 years of experience in the trucking industry.

-• Over 15 years of experience with all heavy-duty, combination, doubles & triples.
+• Over 15 years of experience with all heavy-duty, combination, doubles, and triples.

 • Extensive hazmat and safety experience.